 6. What advertising have the organisers done?

-A thorny subject.
-Most exhibitors that I talk to will say that the larger fairs don’t do enough advertising.
-Besides radio and newspaper advertising, the larger fairs and main hotel wedding fairs should consider taking out an advertising banner on the busier of the wedding forums where thousands of Irish brides hang out e.g. mrs2be.ie [Disclosure: forgive my shameless plug: I'm a director of the company that owns and runs mrs2be.ie].
+Most exhibitors that I talk to will say that some of the larger fairs don’t do enough advertising.
+Besides radio and newspaper advertising, the larger fairs and main hotel wedding fairs should consider advertising on busy online wedding communities.

 7. Can you get a discount?